 The southwest corner of the site once housed a detention pond.
 With little to no maintenance and not being built to current standards, many years ago the dam failed.
 Currently, there is no stormwater detention for the entire 15.952-AC site.
 The former detention pond site is so heavily eroded that it has exposed spring heads and is now classified as State Waters.
 It has also served as an illegal dumpsite filled with trash and debris.
-A State Waters buffer will be preserved and the area surrounding the previously failed dam will be redeveloped and improved.
+A State Waters buffer will be preserved.
 The new development will meet water quality and stormwater management requirements to bring much needed improvements to stormwater management for the site.